 Universal Media Server is software which can stream media on DLNA devices.Universal Media Server features and highlights:

-Universal Media Server is licensed as Freeware for Windows (32-bit and 64-bit) operating system / platform from media servers without restrictions.
-Universal Media Server 7.0.0 is available to all software users as a free download (Freeware).
+Universal Media Server is licensed as freeware for the Windows (32-bit and 64-bit) operating system / platform from media servers without restrictions.
+Universal Media Server 7.5.0 is available to all software users as a free download (Freeware).

 Compatibility with this folder sharing software may vary, but will generally run fine under Microsoft Windows 10, 8, 8.1, 7, Vista and XP on either a 32-bit or 64-bit setup.
-A separate x64 version may be available from subjunk.
+A separate x64 version of Universal Media Server may be available from subjunk.

-We have tested Universal Media Server 7.0.0 against malware with several different programs.
+We have tested Universal Media Server 7.5.0 against malware with several different programs.
 We certify that this program is clean of viruses, malware and trojans.
-[Read more]